Creativity is about more than choosing the colors for a painting or drawing. It is a way of thinking, problem solving and applying knowledge as well.

 How they integrate these various experiences will influence their growth and development across many areas, including creativity.
 In this way, creativity is ageless and timeless.
 And more importantly, creativity can be acquired, and fostered.

-Music and movement are fun ways for your 3 year old to boost his creativity and imagination. as well as develop his future problem-solving skills.
-In this video, we will share some activities that can help your 3 year old develop his music and movement.
+Introducing music as early as 1 year of age is fun and entertaining but can also boost learning and offer lifelong benefits.
+In this video, we will share some activities that can help your 1 year old develop his music and movement.

-At 3 years your child will love dramatic play and will sometimes get so involved in his imagined scenarios that he can continue his role even after the activity is over.
-In this video, we will share some activities that can help your 3 year old develop his dramatic arts.
+At 1 year, your child typicall learns by imitation.
+In this video, we will share some activities that can help your 1 year old develop his dramatic arts.